 A bad result by itself does not mean the doctor committed malpractice.
 A physician is not a guarantor of a good result, nor is the doctor required to use the highest degree of care possible.

-There may be more than one proximate cause of [an injury] [damage].
-Therefore, the plaintiff need not prove that the defendant’s negligence was the sole proximate cause of the [injury] [damage].
-The plaintiff must prove, by the greater weight of the evidence, only that the defendant’s negligence was a proximate cause.
+The plaintiff does not have to prove that the defendant’s negligence was the only cause of the injury.
+There may be more than one cause, in fact.
+The plaintiff has to prove, by the greater weight of the evidence, only that the defendant’s negligence was a cause.

 In addition, in some cases the health care institutions may be found liable for the acts of its agents or their own corporate negligence.
 To recover in a cause of action for medical negligence against a health care institution, the plaintiff must prove: